High School Assistant Principal Briane Grass

 Enrollment and Cost

 Enrollment cards may be obtained from the student's school counselor.
 Completed enrollment cards and the registration fee should be turned in to Brenda Willis, Financial Clerk at the High School.
 Enrollment cards completed by student and counselor must be returned with the registration fee before a student may begin coursework.
-The last day to enroll for 2015 Summer Credit Recovery is July 6.
-All courses must be complete by July 23.
-The fee for Union’s E2020 courses is $125 and is non-refundable.
+The last day to enroll for 2016 Summer Credit Recovery is June 30, 2016.
+All courses must be complete by July 28.